Frequently Asked Questions

 No, Your decision to accept the referral and participate in the EAP is voluntary.

-You may schedule appointments to meet with the designated EAP practitioner during working hours.
+You may schedule appointments to meet with the designated EAP practitioner during workeing hours.
 To do so, it will be necessary to first arrange with your supervisor for time away - a maximum of two (2) hours, inclusive of travel time - from your workstation or post.
 Work time attendance does require that you sign a release of information with the EAP Service Provider so that documentation of attendance can be provided to the supervisor.

 The EAP is confidential.
 The officer assigned responsibility for administering the EAP or the EAP Service Provider shall maintain EAP records seperately from all other records, including personnel records, in a secure and confidential manner.
 Such records shall be protected from disclosure to the fullest extent except where specified.

 Your information may be shared with relevant authorities if you are assessed and found to be damger to yourself or other persons, or expressly intend to cause serious harm to yourself or any third party, or in respect of whom any EAP Service Provider reasonably believes that such an intent exists, even if not expressly stated, shall not be protected by this confidentiality guarantee.